turboapps/docs/deploying/to_turbo_server/a-getting_started.md

 ### Getting Started

+Turbo Server is an on-premise application delivery solution.
 In this section you will learn about system requirements and instructions for installing, configuring and running Turbo Server.

 #### System Requirements